Ukrainian Wedding Korovai – Recipe and Technique for Love Birds and other Decorations

 body where the wings will cross so they stick better, and do the same to the wings at their crossing point.

-Pinch the front if the head to form a beak.
+Pinch the front of the head piece, to form a beak.

-Use tips of whole cloves for the eyes.
+Use tips of whole cloves, or chips from cinnamon stick, or small black seeds, for the eyes.

-Use a paring knife to feather ( make slits) in the flattened ends of the wings and tail of a male love bird.
+Use a paring knife to feather (make slits) in the flattened ends of the wings and tail of a male bird.
 You may trim the tail to make it proportioned to the rest of the body.

-To make a female love bird, you tuck the wings under her body.
+To make a female bird, you tuck the wings under her body.
 There should be equal number of male and female birds on a Korovai.
-These Love Birds represent the Wedding Couple.
+These birds represent the Wedding Couple.

 To form these type of wings, you need to have a short log, flattened to form an oval shape, split it in half lengthwise, and feather the outside edges, starting in the middle buy cutting out a small triangle as above, and feathering toward the tips of the wings.
 Dab a little water on the back of the bird, and position the wings on his back, as shown.